KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
 2. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
 3. Recommendation: Replace eslintrc by new flat config.
-4. Information: There are updates for 1 dependencie(s):
-   - jsonpath-plus  10.1.0  →  10.3.0

 ### [MMM-Toulouse-Transports by LoneWanderer-GH](https://github.com/LoneWanderer-GH/MMM-Toulouse-Transports)